Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 # TS4 Hotkey Bindings
 The bindings mod defines method and hotkeys to be used with the 'TS4 Hotkeys & Gamepad' mod.

+## Issues
+There are some issues to detect the focus properly.
+In such cases the keys will not work.
+Switch to a different task and back to TS$ to fix this.

+The cheat console and input in CAS will lag.
+That's because the input can't be processed fast enough.

+The gamepad is queried in an active thread 30 times a second.
+This adds some overhead to TS4.
+Unplug or disable the gamepad to avoid this in case you don't use it.

+## Functionality
 ### Move and Rotate
 Instead of 'WASD'/'QE' the 'IJKL'/'TG' keys will be used to move or rotate a sim.

-One tile matches around 1 meter and there are modifiers to use smaller steps.
+One tile matches around 1 meter and there are modifier keys to use various steps.
 * Shift+Alt+_ ....
 1 m / 1 tile | 90°
 * Alt+_ ..........
 25 cm | 22.5°
 * Shift+_ ........
 5 cm  | 4.5°